 It’s an especially important time to support LGBTQ restaurants and bars, which have been dwindling in numbers in recent years, making them particularly vulnerable during the pandemic.
 Queer bar and restaurant Jolene’s in San Francisco has pivoted during this time by selling to-go cocktails, trying out new menus, and hosting Zoom shows.
 “It’s still a rollercoaster to figure out how we’re going to survive,” owner Jolene Linsangan told Eater.

 COVID-19 or not — new restaurants that were in the process of opening pre-pandemic are still forging ahead with their debuts.
 In Las Vegas, new LGBTQ bar The Garden has opened just in time for Pride with drag bingo Thursdays, RuPaul’s Drag Race viewing parties, and more.
-Other recent big openings include Elio in Las Vegas from Mexican dream team Enrique Olvera and Daniela Soto-Innes, an ice cream shop from renowned chef Marcus Samuelsson, and The Optimist in Nashville from acclaimed Southern chef Ford Fry.
+Other recent big openings include Elio in Las Vegas from Mexican dream team Enrique Olvera and Daniela Soto-Innes, a Miami ice cream shop from renowned chef Marcus Samuelsson, and The Optimist in Nashville from acclaimed Southern chef Ford Fry.

 Making Us … Clear Our Schedules